Our Substance Abuse Therapies

 Individual Therapy: You’ll receive at least one hour of individual therapy for substance abuse a week.
-These sessions will allow you to work one-on-one with a counselor or therapist, gathering the skillsets you’ll need in recovery and recognizing possible triggers.
+These sessions will allow you to work one-on-one with a substance abuse counselor or therapist, gathering the skillsets you’ll need in recovery and recognizing possible triggers.

-Group Therapy: Group therapy will be the main method of treatment during your time at Oxford.
+Group Therapy: Group therapy for substance abuse will be the main method of treatment during your time at Oxford.
 Whether you end up learning various relapse prevention skills or speaking with your peers in groups, you’ll have a secure, nonjudgmental environment to share your experiences and forge a new path towards recovery.

 Cognitive-Behavioral Therapy: One of the most common types of therapies used in treating substance abuse disorder, Cognitive Behavioral Therapy (CBT) is offered to patients at Oxford.
-Designed to help individuals challenge and change harmful thoughts and belief systems, Cognitive Behavioral Therapy for substance abuse can help you transition into a postive outlook on life and recovery.
+Designed to help individuals challenge and change harmful thoughts and belief systems, Cognitive Behavioral Therapy for substance abuse can help you transition into a positive outlook on life and recovery.

 Family Therapy: If the patient consents, and if their therapists thinks it will be conducive to their recovery, we can also facilitate family group therapy for substance abuse treatment.
 With lecture series, therapy sessions, and Sunday visits, Oxford is dedicated to helping families and their loved ones heal the wounds caused by addiction.

 Recreational Therapies: Sometimes, leisure and recreation can be as therapeutic and beneficial as the traditional modes of treatment.
 Our recreation program is overseen by licensed therapists, and ranges from a ropes course, to hiking trails, to various equine-centric activities.

 Equine Therapy: One of the most popular therapies at Oxford, our Equine Therapy program will have you working firsthand with the horses.
 Many find solaces and connection in the animals, building mutual trust and self-confidence.
 While you’ll eventually be able to ride the horses, for safety concerns, the first part of the program will be focused on caring for the animal.
 Because of the construction of a new arena, we are able to offer this therapy year-round.

 Patients at Oxford may also have access to the following therapies, depending on their time in treatment: